-Face– The surface of a inscribed gravestone or monument.
+Face– The surface of an inscribed gravestone or monument.

 Fallen– A headstone or sculpture which has collapsed onto the ground.

 Granite– An Igneous rock made of mica, quartz, and feldspar.
 The main stone which was used in American headstones in the twentieth century.
-Most modern monuments and markers are composed of granite, which is now imported in a large range of colors from around the world.
+Most modern monuments and markers are composed of granite, which is now imported in an enormous range of colors from around the world.